Tiber Oil Field: Discovery

 BP acquired the Outer Continental Shelf lease of Keathley Canyon block 102 reference G25782, NOAA station 42872, on October 22, 2003, in Phase 2 of the Western Gulf of Mexico (WGOM/GOM) Sale 187.
 Lower Tertiary rock formations are some of the oldest and most technically challenging offshore rock formations currently drilled for oil, dating to between 23 and 66 million years ago.
 The plan of exploration was filed in June 2008.

 Tiber was initially drilled by Transocean's fifth-generation dynamic positioned semi-submersible oil rig, Deepwater Horizon, with exploratory drilling commencing around March 2009, slightly delayed from the planned date of September 2008.
 Much of the deeper gulf reserves are buried under salt accumulations thousands of feet thick, which present a problem for seismic exploration.
 BP had previously developed exploration techniques to bypass this difficulty.
 Oil was located at "multiple levels".
 The field was announced on September 2, 2009, and BP shares rose 3.7 percent on the news.
 With Tiber joining at least ten other successful Lower Tertiary explorations in the area, analysts viewed the announcement as a sign for optimism, and a harbinger of renewed interest in, and production from, the offshore Gulf of Mexico.

 Exploration on hold

 Following the April 2010 destruction of the Deepwater Horizon while drilling the Macondo well, and the resulting oil spill, all appraisal activities at 33 wells under exploration in the Gulf of Mexico, including Tiber, were placed on hold.
-At least two rigs that might otherwise have been used for developing Tiber are also in use on the relief wells for the ruptured well.
+At least two rigs that might otherwise have been used for developing Tiber were used to drill the relief wells for the ruptured well.